ml-oak/jokes/README.md

 cd ml-oak/

-#### 4. Run the following command to load the Docker image from the tar file:
+#### 4. Run the following command to build the image:

-docker load -i jokes-app.tar
+docker build -t jokes .

-This command loads the Docker image from the jokes-app.tar file.
+This command build the image using the dockerfile in the repo.
-Once the image is loaded, you can use it to run containers on the target machine using the _docker run_ command
+Once the image is built, you can use it to run containers on the target machine using the _docker run_ command.

+docker run -p 5000:5000 jokes